Best Practice

 Cultural practices and beliefs

 One of the primary areas where anthropology makes a significant contribution is in understanding cultural practices and beliefs.
 Anthropologists study how different societies develop their customs, traditions, rituals, and values, and how these elements influence daily life and social organization.
-Research in this area can explore topics such as marriage and family structures, religious rituals, dietary practices, and artistic expressions.
+Research in this area can address topics such as marriage and family structures, religious rituals, dietary practices, and artistic expressions.
 By examining cultural practices, anthropologists reveal the diversity of human experiences and challenge assumptions about what is considered "normal" or "universal" across societies.

 Social inequality and power dynamics

 Anthropology also helps to unpack the complexities of social inequality and power dynamics.
 Through ethnographic studies and other qualitative methods, anthropologists investigate how different forms of inequality—such as race, class, gender, and ethnicity—are constructed, maintained, and contested in various cultural contexts.
-For example, research might explore how economic systems create disparities in wealth and opportunity, or how gender roles and expectations are shaped by cultural norms.
+For example, research might look at how economic systems create disparities in wealth and opportunity, or how gender roles and expectations are shaped by cultural norms.
 This area of study highlights how power operates in everyday life and provides a critical lens for examining social justice issues, contributing to efforts to create more equitable societies.

 Human adaptation and evolution